How to plan a wedding – Ivory Tribe style

 At the end of the day, you have landed yourself a husband or wife, you get to marry your best friend, and you are so very loved, and lucky.

-To purchase your copy of our babin’ wedding planning book Bride Business, shop here.
+To really take your planning to the next level, purchase your copy of our babin’ wedding planning book Bride Business, here.